 The activities of the South African Competition Commission were defined by the 1998 Competition Law No. 89, which entered into force on 1 September 1999 and reflected the orientation of the first democratic government in the South African Republic to strengthen the principles of competition due to the high level of concentration of the country's economy.
 The law contains provisions for the establishment of a Competition Commission, whose main task would be to investigate mergers and anti-competitive behaviour, in most cases with the participation of the Competition Tribunal.
-A Competitive Appeal Court has also been established, which has the right to consider any complaints regarding decisions taken by the Competition Tribunal.
+A Competitive Appeal Court has also been established, which has the right to consider any complaints regarding decisions taken by the Competition Tribunal.16

-Let us take into consideration an example of advocacy and control of the Commission for such activities.
-The purpose of the Commission was to raise awareness of abusive trading practices and to prevent government procurement violations by training government officials involved in government procurement; introducing training on falsifications during the bidding as part of the Academic course of study on Management Training along with the chain of supply to the Academy of Governmental State Service; advocacy for changing rules between participants, including the use of the Certificate of Independent Bid Determination established by the Commission for the public procurement process.
-The strategy of the advocacy activity of the Commission; the mobilisation of active participation of non-governmental organisations in the activities of the Commission, and support of voluntary interaction between business circles and the Commission; ensuring the compatibility of the Law on the competition with other norms of legislation (in this regard, the Commission interacts with
+Let us take into consideration an example of advocacy and control of the Commission for such activities.17 The purpose of the Commission was to raise awareness of abusive trading practices and to prevent government procurement violations by training government officials involved in government procurement; introducing training on falsifications during the bidding as part of the Academic course of study on Management Training along with the chain of supply to the Academy of Governmental State Service; advocacy for changing rules between participants, including the use of the Certificate of Independent Bid Determination established by the Commission for the public procurement process.
+The strategy of the advocacy activity of the Commission is aimed at raising awareness of the Law on Competition and the role of the Commission; the mobilisation of active participation of non-governmental organisations in the activities of the Commission, and support of voluntary interaction between business circles and the Commission; ensuring the compatibility of the Law on the competition with other norms of legislation (in this regard, the Commission interacts with government departments, sectoral inspectors and legislative bodies in accordance with its competence, depending on the existing or proposed legislative amendments).